Arizona Cost of Living

 ▲ None

-The 2026 Sticker Shock… What’s Actually Going Up
+The August 2026 Sticker Shock… What’s Actually Going Up

-Home insurance… up 48% in five years
+Home insurance… up 70% in five years

-APS has filed for a 13.99% net revenue increase that would add about $20 per month to a typical 1,000 kWh residential bill.
-New rates are expected no earlier than July 8, 2026 pending Arizona Corporation Commission approval.
-SRP already implemented a 2.4% rate increase in November 2025 and raised fixed monthly service charges for single-family homes by 50%, making its fixed charge one of the highest of any public power utility in the nation.
-SRP did approve a temporary $5.57/month decrease for May through October 2026 billing through a fuel adjustment, but the underlying rate structure has not gotten cheaper.
+SRP has already moved.
+The utility implemented a 2.4% rate increase in November 2025 and raised fixed monthly service charges for single-family homes by 50%, one of the highest fixed charges of any public power utility in the nation.
+SRP offers a temporary $5.57/month decrease for May through October 2026 via fuel adjustment.
+The underlying rate structure has not gotten cheaper.

 Auto insurance… Phoenix is the most expensive city in Arizona